 There are two types of people in this world.
 Those who can’t believe a huge brand such as H&M would place a boy of colour in this sweater and those who have no idea what the issue is.

 Now I’m not going to sit here and blame H&M entirely for this almighty f**k up.
-Where was the mother I hear?
-Did they edit the statement on afterwards?
-I’m not here for that.
+Where was the mother?
+Did they add the statement on afterwards?
+I’m not here for that; it’s above blaming individuals at this point.
 The problem is, brands such as H&M don’t seem to have the right types of people high up behind the scenes.
 Remember those two types of people that I mentioned in my intro?
 Yep, them.
 It seems like they only have one type of person okaying these campaigns.

-We’ve seen lots of commercials and advertisements being more inclusive or diverse if you must use that word.
-Here in the UK, we saw a Muslim animated character in a 2017 Christmas ad and an all black family two Christmases back.
-Half the country lost their shit.
-Babes, it really is that deep over here.
-People seem to think that POC don’t represent Christmas… news flash haters, Jesus was not blonde with blue eyes.
-Google Jerusalem.
+Recently, there has been a shift, some brands have stepped out of that safe spot.
+We’ve seen commercials and advertisements being more inclusive or diverse.
+Here in the UK, we saw a Muslim character in a 2017 Christmas advertisement and an all black family two Christmases back.
+Unfortunately, half the country lost their shit; it seemed as though some only associate Christmas with all things white.
+People seem to think that POC don’t represent Christmas, possibly because the media has spoon fed this notion for years, and have only just realised that we are tired of not being represented.
+News flash haters, Jesus was not blonde with blue eyes, the media just brainwashed you into thinking so.

-All these companies need to employ some kind of race relations type who is media trained, particularly in Black Twitter so they can say yay, or nay.
-Better yet, GTFOOH that is insensitive BS and is a really, really bad idea, guys.
-It wouldn’t be hard to find someone, perhaps that lady who wrote that pocket guide?
-Dear white people, would ya like to know how to talk to non-whites in the workplace.
+All these companies need to employ some kind of race relations type who is media trained, particularly in Black Twitter so they can say ‘yay’ or ‘nay’.
+Better yet, “Hells, no!
+This is a really, really bad idea, guys.”
+It wouldn’t be hard to find someone adequate, perhaps that lady who wrote that pocket guide would suffice?
+Dear white people, would ya like to know how to talk to non-whites in the workplace?

-Coolest Monkey in the Jungle, please call your mum and tell her that I apologise for the swearing.
+*Coolest Monkey in the jungle, please call your mum and tell her that I apologise for all the swearing within this post.
+In my defence, I’m tired.

 **Oh, and brands, get some damn black folks high up in your company so you don’t make this mistake again, thus forcing me to shop elsewhere.